ahamlinman/isopod/README.md

 remain available with no promise of future maintenance in the hope that it may inspire future work.

+> Arrakis teaches the attitude of the knife—chopping off what's incomplete and
+> saying: "Now, it's complete because it's ended here."
+>
+>   — from "Collected Sayings of Muad'Dib" by the Princess Irulan
+>
+>   <small>(actually from _Dune_ by Frank Herbert)</small>

 ## Requirements

 - Linux 5.15+